 A major is the field of study a student focuses on most during undergraduate work.
 Majors are important because they will most likely define a student's career path after graduation.
 They prepare you to go on to graduate school or directly into a profession.
 Studying a particular field marks the beginning of career direction.

-To declare or change a major, please speak with an advisor from the Academic Discovery Center specific to the NEW major.
+Please speak with an advisor from Academic Advising specific to the NEW major.
 You can do this by phone or in person.
-For a list of the Academic Discovery Centers and their contact information, click here.
-Each student must declare a major if they wish to earn a bachelor's degree.

 Types of Majors Available: